-The 2013 year of account has closed, so no catastrophe exposure written by the syndicate remains in respect of the closing year.
+The 2014 year of account has closed, so no catastrophe exposure written by the syndicate remains in respect of the closing year.
 A further guide to the level of catastrophe exposure written by the syndicate is in note 21 of the syndicate annual accounts.

-Note 21 of the syndicate annual accounts includes analysis for the syndicate overall of the concentration of outstanding claim liabilities by type of contract and the geographical concentration of the outstanding claim liabilities.
+Note 21 of the syndicate annual accounts includes analysis for the syndicate overall of the concentration of outstanding claim liabilities and unearned premiums by type of contract and the geographical concentration of the outstanding claim liabilities and unearned premiums.